 We have created a 'Tools for Schools' micro site which we hope will prove useful for teaching of the A-level syllabus in Physical Geography.

-We have started by looking at the water-cycle, the carbon-cycle and a simple climate-change prediction model; topics which are core to the A-level specification for Geography in England.
-Further topics will be added in due course.
+There are a selection of prediction models covering the water-cycle, the carbon-cycle, and simple climate-change; topics which are core to the A-level specification for Geography in England.

 Follow this link https://estfs.rhul.ac.uk

 We’re happy to give talks on any of the hot topics in Earth Sciences.